 Toys like this farm provide many options for more complex play.
 The figures are a perfect size for little hands, there are places to put them in, there are doors to open and close, and there are SO MANY opportunities for building language.
 Look for toys like farms, pretend stores, pretend garages, etc.

-It’s never too early for a doll.
-For boys and for girls, you can practice pretend feeding, putting the baby down for a nap, have the doll sitting in the highchair at dinnertime, label body parts…so many things that help babies start to think about pretend play.
+It’s never too early for a doll for all young children.
+You can practice pretend feeding, putting the baby down for a nap, have the doll sitting in the highchair at dinnertime, label body parts…so many things that help babies start to think about pretend play.